Rustam-Z/deep-learning-notes/Course 1 Neural Networks and Deep Learning/README.md

-# Course 1 - Neural Networks and Deep Learning
+# Neural Networks and Deep Learning
 - Understand the major technology trends driving Deep Learning
 - Be able to build, train and apply fully connected deep neural networks
 - Know how to implement efficient (vectorized) neural networks